Mobilpadde/NRAW.js/README.md

 ```

 ### Comments
-How about we play abount with some comments for a while?
+How about we play around with some comments for a while?

-Let's get all new comments (Login so we don't have to wait 30 seconds before we get new comments):
+Let's get all new comments (Login so we don't have to wait 30 seconds before we can request new comments):
 ```javascript
 Reddit.login(user, pass).comments().exec(function(data){
     // Some super awesome code
 })
 ```
 "Well, now for a tough one!
-Can I post comments?" - Yes.
+Can I post comments?" - Yes!
 Yes you can!
-All you need is an id od the parent (In this case we're gonna use `t3_31cvo9`):
+All you need is an id of the parent (In this case we're gonna use `t3_31cvo9`):
 ```javascript
 Reddit.login(user, pass).post().comment("t3_31cvo9", "I love you!").exec(function(data){
 	// Some super awesome code